 Another important decision is whether to choose WiFi only or the WiFi+Cellular models.
 WiFi-only tablets will often have issues reporting an accurate GPS location of the tablet (and therefore, the pilot), which can lead to the drone bearing indicator reporting incorrect information.
 We therefore recommend WiFi+Cell iPads.

 TIP: If your organization is on a tight budget, you might opt to skip setting up data plans for each WiFi+Cell iPad device, and instead use a mobile hotspot for internet connectivity.
 While this approach may add some complexity to your network setup, it does afford you multiple connectivity options and still allows you to take advantage of the internal GPS on the iPad for accurate reporting of the tablet/pilot location.
+Do keep in mind that WiFi-only devices will be more limited in their ability to precisely report the location of the pilot than WiFi+Cell devices.

 Tablets are susceptible to overheating in challenging environments.
 The DroneSense Support site has detailed information about ways you can mitigate overheating so that you can stay in the air longer and with optimal performance.